lldap/lldap/README.md

 configure (no messing around with DNS or security policies) and simpler to use.
 It also comes conveniently packed in a docker container.

-## I can't log in!
+## I can't log in

 If you just set up the server, can get to the login page but the password you set isn't working, try the following:

 - (For docker): Make sure that the `/data` folder is persistent, either to a docker volume or mounted from the host filesystem.
 - Check if there is a `lldap_config.toml` file (either in `/data` for docker or in the current directory).
 If there isn't, copy `lldap_config.docker_template.toml` there, and fill in the various values (passwords, secrets, ...).
 - Check if there is a `users.db` file (either in `/data` for docker or where you specified the DB URL, which defaults to the current directory).
 If there isn't, check that the user running the command (user with ID 10001 for docker) has the rights to write to the `/data` folder.
 If in doubt, you can `chmod 777 /data` (or whatever the folder) to make it world-writeable.
 - Make sure you restart the server.
 - If it's still not working, join the
   [Discord server](https://discord.gg/h5PEdRMNyP) to ask for help.

 ## Contributions